Shooting is a Deteriorating Skill.

 The Solution - Simuation

 Dry Firing allows a shooter to continually practice, maintaining and improving their skills while away from the range.

 Results of a good shoot are easy to see at the range where bullet holes indicate where we hit the target.
 But range time and ammo can quickly become cost prohibitive.
-This is where dry fire practice really shines, but there’s a problem: If the shooter can’t see his errors in dry fire, he can’t correct them.
+This is where simulation practice really shines.

 The Laser Ammo Advantage

 With Laser Ammo software and peripherals, you can develop, Improve and maintain your shooting skills using your favourite firearms.
 Practicing your stance, gun presentation, sight alignment, sight picture, breath control, trigger pull, and follow through was never easier.

 Laser Ammo turns a typical simulation session into a powerful and rewarding learning experience where the shooter can easily recognize and correct any errors ingrained in muscle memory.
 SureStrike™ helps shooters obtain a stable grip, control trigger squeeze, reduce response time and aid in obtaining perfect sight alignment and sight picture.